 What is a Cash ISA?

 A Cash ISA is a savings account where interest is tax free.
-It is available to UK residents age 16 and over.
+From the 6th April 2024, it is available to UK residents aged 18 and over.
 You can invest in one Cash ISA product per year.

 Does the new Personal Savings Allowance make ISAs less attractive?